Code-Screen/Code-Screen.github.io/docs/anonymizing-candidates.md

 # Anonymizing Candidates

-CodeScreen provides the option to anonymize any data about a candidate that would reveal the candidate's gender, ethnicity, etc. This can help remove any unconscious bias that may be present when reviewing a candidate's solution to one of your CodeScreen tests, which promotes
+CodeScreen provides the option to anonymize any data about a candidate that would reveal the candidate's gender or ethnicity.
-Diversity, Equity and Inclusion (DEI) in your organization.
+This removes unconscious bias when reviewing a candidate's solution to one of your CodeScreen tests, which promotes Diversity, Equity and Inclusion (DEI) in your organization.

 ---